Native American Protocols

-We have added this page to help educators and people who are beginning relationships with indigenous people.
+We have added this page to help educators and people who are beginning relationships with Native American people.
 There are four separate assays, different authors.
 Some may seem repetitive which only demonstrates continuity between tribes.

 "When I was invited to live with a Shoshone family one of the first things I was taught was Indian protocols.
 Many years have passed since then, and where ever I have traveled among the Native Peoples I have found these protocols to be universal truths.
 There some variations between tribes so I always make it a rule that when in doubt, ask.
 Be humble and explain you are learning and want to be respectful.
 Native people are always happy to teach you." - Phillip Gottfredson

 Download this page for FREE click here it's a PDF file.